I keep trying to identify ways in which I’ve changed since my life

 There is an ideal to which I remain committed.

-I was always longing for something, now I know what it is, but it’s only for me.
+I was always longing for something, now I know what it is,

 Your longing is different, your time will come to know it.